castle-engine/castle-openai/README.md

 ![Screenshot](screenshot.png)

+## Platforms

+Successfully tested on Windows, Linux and Android with _Castle Game Engine_ with FPC.

+Should run on all _Castle Game Engine_ platforms where our `TCastleDownload` class (see https://castle-engine.io/manual_network.php#section_castle_download) has all the necessary capabilities.
+The `TCastleDownload` is our class for asynchronous HTTP requests.

 ## How it works and how to compile it

 Using OpenAI API terminology, each press of "Send" is doing this: